inspire-1a03/eru-2020/docs/eru-day1.md

 If you are unsure of how to connect items in your circuit:
 - Review the solderless breadboard diagram.
 - Try to trace the flow of current through your circuit from digital pin 13 to GND.
 Is there an opportunity for the current to avoid flowing through the LED?
 - Remember that any two (or more) items inserted into a connected row are all connected to each other at the same time--if you have all of your wires and LED legs plugged into a single row, the current will divert around your LED and flow straight from pin 13 to GND.
-Turn your LED 90 degrees (so legs are in differnt rows) and try again to connect the circuit.
+Turn your LED 90 degrees (so legs are in different rows) and try again to connect the circuit.

 ## Exercise 10: Using a button
 In this example, you'll use a button to turn your LED on (when pushed) and off (when not pushed).